Part F: Senate Student Discipline Committee (SSDC)

 16.1 You may (if you wish) submit a statement setting out your position and/or submit evidence in support of your defence.
 These documents should be sent to the Hearing Secretary no later than two working days before the hearing (five working days where the hearing relates to Professional Suitability or Research Misconduct).

 16.3 You may bring a witness or witnesses to the hearing.
-If you want to do this you must notify the Hearing Secretary no less than two working days before the hearing of the identity of any witnesses that you want to bring and why you want to bring them.
+If you want to do this, you must notify the Hearing Secretary no less than two working days before the hearing (five working days where the hearing relates to Professional Suitability or Research Misconduct) of the identity of any witnesses that you want to bring and why you want to bring them.
 Any witness must be able to provide evidence that is relevant to the alleged breach(es) and/or any mitigating circumstances.
 The Panel Chair will decide whether you can call each person.
 If you are allowed to being them, you are responsible for notifying them of the date, time, and location of the hearing.

 Guidance: Send your statement and/or evidence and/or witness information to lts.ssdc@uea.ac.uk.

-16A.1 In some complex cases, the Panel Chair may decide it is sensible to hold a Preliminary Hearing before the final hearing, in order to resolve issues such as:
+16A.1 In some complex cases, the Panel Chair may decide it is sensible to hold a Preliminary Hearing before the full panel hearing, in order to resolve issues such as:

-16A1.2 What issues need to be decided at the final hearing
+16A1.2 What issues need to be decided at the full panel hearing.

-16A.1.4 Any other matters which need to be resolved in order for the final hearing to be effective (such as those relating to procedure or our definitions)
+16A.1.4 Any other matters which need to be resolved in order for the full panel hearing to be effective (such as those relating to procedure or our definitions).

 16A.2 Preliminary Hearings will be held by the Panel Chair and Secretary.
 You and your Companion (if you have one, see paragraph 17) will be invited, as will the Presenter(s).

-Guidance: A preliminary hearing is to resolve any issues that might prevent the final hearing going ahead.
-It is a ‘housekeeping’ hearing aimed at ensuring that the final hearing works smoothly and everyone knows what they are doing.
-It won’t address whether you did breach the General Regulations, only how the final hearing is going to happen.
+Guidance: A preliminary hearing is to resolve any issues that might prevent the full panel hearing going ahead.
+It is a ‘housekeeping’ hearing aimed at ensuring that the full panel hearing works smoothly and everyone knows what they are doing.
+It won’t address whether you did breach the General Regulations, only how the full panel hearing is going to happen.
 If you think that a Preliminary Hearing is sensible, please let us know so that we can consider that.
-The Chair will have help from a Panel Secretary and if there are complex issues to resolve they may also have help from the Governance and Misconduct Advisor or a legal adviser.
+The Chair will have help from a Panel Secretary and if there are complex issues to resolve they may also have help from a legal adviser.

-16B.4 Where you are alleged to have breached another Regulation as well as General Regulation 14, that might provide the factual basis on which you are thought to be professionally unsuited or have committed professional misconduct.
-We may determine whether or not you have breached that Regulation and apply a penalty for that.
-However, that is a separate issue to whether you are not able to continue in your chosen profession.
-We usually address this at the same hearing as the fitness to practise, because we do not want to prolong matters for you, but if you ask us to do so we will consider separating out breaches of other regulations from the fitness to practise hearing as long as you understand that this will cause some delay.
+16B.1 We usually address alleged breaches of Regulation 14 and other Regulations a at the same hearing, because we do not want to prolong matters for you, but if you ask us to do so we will consider separating out breaches of other Regulations from the fitness to practice allegations and deal with them at two separate hearings as long as you understand that this will cause some delay.
 This is particularly important because delay may have implications for your progression on the course (if that is the outcome of the hearing).

 17.1 You have the right to be accompanied by one Companion, whose role is to offer you support.
 The Companion must have no connection with the allegations and therefore no material interest in the matter.